tsrobinson/cjbart/cran-comments.md

 ## Submission

-This submission makes minor changes to refresh and update the package.
+This submission adds new functionality and implements minor changes to existing functions.

 ## Test environments
 * Local OS X install, R 4.1.2